 Corey has been involved in the field of healthcare for over 20 years with over 15 years of experience in the areas of Palliative Care and Hospice.
 He is a Certified Patient Experience Professional (CPXP) and currently serves as the Director of Patient Experience at one of Detroit’s largest hospitals.
 His work in healthcare has also included leading a spiritual care team, and serving as a Faculty Lead for Duke University’s Institute on Care at the End Of Life (ICEOL) national training program called, “APPEAL.”
 In this role, he was instrumental in co-creating a national teaching module for understanding spirituality at the end of life for African-Americans.

 His thought provoking and energizing speaking style has made him a choice of organizations and educational institutions seeking conference speakers, workshop presenters, or inspiring lecturers.
 Such organizations include the National Hospice and Palliative Care Organization (NHPCO), the American Academy of Hospice and Palliative Medicine (AAHPM), the Center to Advance Palliative Care (CAPC), the University of Washington’s Cambia Palliative Care Center of Excellence, Visiting Nurse Service of New York (VNSNY), the Coalition to Transform Advanced Care (C-TAC), and the End Well conference of California.

-As a writer, Corey is an avid Blogger, and has also been a New York Times contributing columnist.
-He has been published in the Journal of Palliative Medicine, written motivational columns for the Detroit News, and authored his first book entitled, “Goliath Must Fall” in 2005.
-His latest release, “Hamburgers & A Holy Man” (2018), is currently available on Amazon.com and Kindle.
+As a writer, Corey has been a New York Times contributing columnist, he has been published in the Journal of Palliative Medicine, written motivational columns for the Detroit News, and authored two books – “Goliath Must Fall” and his latest release, “Hamburgers & A Holy Man,” which is currently available on Amazon.com and Kindle.
 He is also a featured author in the recently released book “Shattered: Trauma and Grief,” published by Hospice Foundation of America.